mdqinc/SDL_GameControllerDB/README.md

 ### [SDL2 Gamepad Tool](http://www.generalarcade.com/gamepadtool/)
-Third party cross-platform tool (Windows, macOS and Linux).
+Third party cross-platform tool with GUI (Windows, macOS and Linux).

 Setup your controller and copy the ouput entry.
 The tool currently doesn't output SDL 2.0.5 GUIDs, but that is fine as SDL still supports these GUIDs.
 I will convert older GUIDs in pull requests as well.